 Truly my soul finds rest in God;

 Truly he is my rock and my salvation;

 he is my fortress, I will never be shaken.

 The number of that Psalm offers a tantalizing connection to Elgar’s 6 by 6 music box cipher because 62 is highly suggestive of two sixes.
-In the fourth line it reads, “God is my fortress…” This is a singular recasting of the secret theme’s title from the plural; A Mighty Fortress is our God.
-In this analysis it has been shown that the reconfigured cipher key uses the following languages: English, French and German.
-The use of multiple languages is significant because this is also found with Elgar's Music Box Cipher and the Dorabella Cipher.
+The fourth line reads, “God is my fortress . . .”
+This is a singular recasting of the secret theme’s title from the plural; A Mighty Fortress is our God.
+This analysis has shown that the reconfigured cipher key uses the following languages: English, French and German.
+The use of multiple languages is significant because this is also found in Elgar's Music Box Cipher and the Dorabella Cipher.
 Some will undoubtedly criticize this analysis as highly speculative and unworthy of serious consideration.
-With so many pieces of the puzzle pointing in the same direction, however, it would be nothing short of cavalier to dismiss this research so readily.
+With so many pieces of the puzzle pointing in the same direction, however, it would be nothing short of cavalier to dismiss this research out of hand.
 The unusual concentration of Germanic terms is hard to ignore.
-Clearly there is more to Elgar’s Enigma Variations than meets the eyes...or ears.
+Clearly, there is more to Elgar’s Enigma Variations than meets the eyes . . . or ears.
 To learn more about the secrets of the Enigma Variations, read my eBook Elgar’s Enigmas Exposed.

 Original 1899 program note by C. A. Barry that cites a letter by Elgar.